lcamichigan/lease/README.md

 This script sends to each email address in tenants.csv an email with a lease, the brochure on lead-based paint you downloaded when you ran init.py, and a move-in form.
-The chapter’s alumni advisor will be cc’d on the email, and you will be bcc’d.
+The chapter’s alumni advisor will be cc’d on the email.

 You’ll be prompted for your email account’s password.
 If you use a Gmail account, Gmail will probably reject your log-in attempt.
 You must “Allow less